NuttaneeKnight/ServiceNow/servicePortal.md

 - There is an eye icon for a preview(live on vs code) to see our changes and progress on the component.
 This can be a powerful tool.
 - The hamburger bar on the top right, you can Edit option schema.
 We will revisit that later.
 - If you want to find the list of different methods on the service portal, Go to server script => Go inside the finction scope than type $sp. this will render the method list with explanation that can be useful for calling the method on the server side.
+- The same goes fr the Client Script method call, if you type spUtil. the method list will show up